lukewshields/lukewshields/README.md

 - 👋 Hi, I’m @lukewshields
-- 👀 I’m interested in learning more in depth about backend development
+- 👀 I’m interested in learning more in depth about embedded systems software engineering
-- 🌱 I’m currently learning fullstack development specifically user authentication
+- 🌱 I’m currently learning about hmms and deep learnign
-- 📫 How to reach me lukews@uw.edu
+- 📫 You can contact me at lukews@uw.edu

 <!---
 lukewshields/lukewshields is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.